-The students enrolled in the Ph.D. program in Engineering Science and Systems (ENSS) should complete a total of 76 credit hours, which include 17 credit hours of program core courses, 9 credit hours of track core courses, 12 credit hours of elective courses, and 38 credit hours of dissertation research.
-In addition, students are required to:
+The program consists of a total of 76 credit hours, which include 14 credit hours of program core courses, 9 credit hours of track core courses, 15 credit hours of elective courses, and 38 credit hours of dissertation research.
+In addition, the student is required to:

-- Have at least one paper accepted for publication in an international reputed journal with the student as the first author.
+- Have at least one paper accepted for publication in an international reputed journal with the student as the first author; and

 - Pass dissertation defense.